Sky Tonight

 Where is NGC6683 right now?

 NGC6683 is located in the constellation Scutum.
-At the current time, it is below the horizon and not visible from your location.
+It is currently below the horizon and is not visible from your location.

 TimeElevation